The Super Mario Bros. Movie: Development

 Through Nintendo's work with Universal Parks & Resorts to create Mario-based attractions, later resulting in Super Nintendo World, Miyamoto met Chris Meledandri, founder of Universal Pictures' Illumination animation division.
 Miyamoto found Meledandri's creative process similar to his own and felt he would be the proper lead for a Mario film.
 They had started more earnest discussions by 2016, knowing that if they felt it would not work that they could easily walk away.
 In November 2017, reports emerged that Nintendo was collaborating with Universal and Illumination to make an animated Mario film.
 Then-Nintendo president Tatsumi Kimishima clarified that a deal had not been finalized, but that an announcement would come soon.
 Kimishima hoped that if the deal were successful, a 2020 release date would be possible.

 In January 2018, Nintendo announced that the film would progress with Miyamoto and Meledandri co-producing.
-Meledandri said the film was a "priority" for Illumination and that it will most likely come out in 2022.
+Meledandri said the film was a "priority" for Illumination and that it would most likely come out in 2022.
 He added that Miyamoto would be "front and center" during production.
 In January 2020, Nintendo president Shuntaro Furukawa stated that the film was "moving along smoothly" with an expected 2022 release date.
 Furukawa also said Nintendo would own the rights to the film, and both Nintendo and Universal would fund the production.

 In August 2021, it emerged that Teen Titans Go! creators Aaron Horvath and Michael Jelenic were directing the film after the discovery of an Illumination animator's LinkedIn profile that included the film in their list.
 Following the full casting announcement, Horvath and Jelenic were confirmed to be directing, with Matthew Fogel attached as the screenwriter after previously scribing Illumination's Minions: The Rise of Gru (2022).
 According to Khary Payton, who has collaborated with Horvath and Jelenic on various projects at Warner Bros.
 Animation, the duo flew to Illumination Studios Paris a month after the release of their first feature film, Teen Titans Go!
 To the Movies, in September 2018.

 In September 2022, it was announced by New York Comic Con that the film's teaser trailer would be released on October 6, 2022; the teaser formally revealed the film's title, The Super Mario Bros.
 Movie.
-Shortly thereafter, Ed Skudder, who previously worked with Horvath on Unikitty!, confirmed that he worked as head of story on the film.